 Pollution, overfishing, ocean acidification, and offshore oil drilling are just some of the threats to our reefs that Reef Relief addresses.
 They provide local boaters, fishermen, divers, and snorkelers with informative brochures that promote safe practices that respect the environment.

-Their volunteers remove thousands of pounds of trash from mangrove shorelines and their education program include the Discover Coral Reefs School Program and summer Coral Camp for Kids.
+Their volunteers remove thousands of pounds of trash from mangrove shorelines and their education program include the Discover Coral Reefs School Program & spring and summer Coral Camp for Kids.
 Both are a great success with kids and parents.

 Additionally, they work with civic and scientific organizations in the development of the Key West Marine Park.
 The Reef Relief Environmental Center, located in downtown Key West, helps to educate locals and visitors about coral reefs.
 Its educational exhibits, literature, and films are free to the public.